 Highways England has issued motorists with towing advice.
 It follows around 4,000 incidents on the nation’s roads each and every year involving towing…

 Highways England’s towing advice is as straightforward as it gets, ‘check it before towing it.’
 Simple mistakes can have serious repercussions for the road network.
-Recently, a ‘runaway’ trailer on the M25 in Surrey caused delays of around 40 minutes.
+‘Runaway’ trailers can cause delays of around 40 minutes.
 It goes without saying, rogue trailers can also pose enormous dangers to motorists, too.
 The problem is particularly prevalent at this time of year, when millions of Brits are returning from their holidays; more caravans and trailers will be on the road than at any other point in the year.

 Stuart Lovatt, Highways England’s strategic road safety lead, stressed that towing incidents like the one on the M25 are rare; but emphasised the need for thorough checks.
 He said, “thankfully incidents like the one on the M25 are very rare but now is the time to remind motorists of the need to make sure you have carried out proper checks and have loaded the trailer or vehicle correctly”.
 He added, “we have all sorts travelling on our network including horse boxes, trailer tents and leisure vehicles such as boats and caravans.
 Our message today is really simple, check it before towing it.
 So that everyone gets home, safe and well”.